ClaudiaRojasSoto/Space_Travelers/README.md

 # 📖 Space Traveler's Hub<a name="about-project"></a>

-The space-travelers-capstone is an Web application for a company that provides commercial and scientific space travel services.
+The space-travelers-capstone is a Web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>